xietanu/cell_generation/docs/nnet.md

 A basic convolutional block, including a convolutional layer, batch normalization, activation and dropout layers.
 Whether each is used can be configured, with standard parameters assumed.

 ## nnet.modules

+Contains classes for non-standard modules for use in the generation architecture.

 ### nnet.modules.VoxGridAlphaAdjust